I use quality brands of materials which I can

 radiator is left on, it will speed up the drying process

-look, most likely causing the wallpaper to shrink as it dries
+The heat causes the wallpaper to shrink as it dries,

-I reserve the right to decline to hang a wallpaper, if I'm not
+I therefore reserve the right to decline to hang a wallpaper, if I'm

-or through opinions sought from other decorators and trade
+customer reviews, or opinions sought from other decorators

-the wallpaper will without doubt, fall below the standard
+of the product will undoubtedly fall below the

 Customers often choose to have an existing wallpaper removed